29 Weeks Pregnant

 Tips for Week 29

-- Address pelvic pressure — Kegels, side-sleeping, support belt, pelvic tilts, avoid standing for long periods.
-PT referral if severe.
+- Ease pelvic pressure — Kegels, side-sleeping, a support belt, pelvic tilts, and avoiding long stretches of standing can all help.
+Ask for a PT referral if it’s severe.

-- Begin perineal massage (optional) — week 34+ typically, but research technique now.
-5 min daily reduces perineal tearing at birth.
+- Look into perineal massage (optional) — it typically begins around week 34, but it’s a good time to research the technique now.
+About 5 minutes a day can reduce perineal tearing at birth.

 Things To Do (Checklist)